Rick Sparks - ASCAP Pianist/Composer

-Rick Sparks’ musical influences have been many and diverse, from a grandfather who played Tennessee banjo clawhammer-style, to being an FM-radio DJ in the 70’s & 80’s, to programming a leading new-age music station today on Radionomy (The Cove).
-A lifetime spent as a pianist, broadcaster and teacher has led to five quiet-music albums since 2014: Hushabye (2019), Half Moon Bay (2018), Nightfall London (2017), Matilda's Flowers & Endless.
+Rick Sparks’ musical influences have been many and diverse, from a grandfather who played Tennessee banjo clawhammer-style, to being an FM-radio DJ in the 70’s & 80’s, to programming a leading new-age music station today on Live365.com (The Cove).
+A lifetime spent as a pianist, broadcaster and teacher has led to five quiet-music albums since 2014: Hushabye (2019), Half Moon Bay (2018), Nightfall London (2017), Matilda's Flowers (2016) and Endless (2014).

-"I started pretty early with piano lessons at age 7.
-A black '57 Wurlitzer spinet that my parents bought new in Atlanta was my practice piano when I was growing up.
+"I started pretty early with piano lessons when I was 7 years old.
+A black '57 Wurlitzer spinet that my parents bought new in Atlanta was my practice piano.
 After all these years, it's amazing how well that old piano stays in tune.
-It's been everywhere with us over the last 40 years.
-Today it occupies a place of honor in my home studio.
 I'll keep it forever."

-Rick got an early taste of public performance when he started playing piano in church at age 15.
+Rick got an early taste of public performance when he started playing piano in church as a teenager.
 "Mom was a church pianist & organist and Dad played guitar & sang in church, so my brothers & I got an early education in the spiritual power of music.
 There's no doubt that those gospel songs helped lead me to faith in Christ when I was 12."
 Rick's teen years set the pattern for decades of service as a church pianist.
-Along the way, he picked up a master's degree in piano and had the chance to accompany legendary artists like The 5th Dimension's Marilyn McCoo & Billy Davis Jr., gospel great Alvin Slaughter of Brooklyn Tabernacle, and American Idol finalist Phil Stacey.
+Along the way, he earned a master's degree in music and accompanied legendary artists like The 5th Dimension's Marilyn McCoo & Billy Davis Jr., gospel great Alvin Slaughter of Brooklyn Tabernacle, and American Idol finalist Phil Stacey.

-Although his repertoire includes gospel, pop and classical styles, a visit to an antique store in 2007 prompted Rick to launch into a new musical direction.
+Although Rick's repertoire includes gospel, pop and classical styles, a visit to an antique store in 2007 set a new musical direction.
 "In 2007, my wife and I were visiting Franklin, Tennessee one weekend.
-We walked into this little antique shop and the store owner was playing a CD of quiet solo piano.
+We walked into a little antique shop and the store owner was playing a CD of quiet solo piano.
 I remember thinking, 'I'd like to record something like that.'"
 A few months later, Rick released his 2007 album, Christmas Love.

 According to Rick, "I wanted to record a quiet album that would evoke both the joy & longing of the season."
 Christmas Love is mostly solo piano, with influence from George Winston & Jim Brickman, and contains both traditional Christmas carols and newer classics.

-In 2014, Rick recorded Endless, a piano album full of inspiring, melodic songs framed in simple yet powerful arrangements.
-Endless would go on to receive airplay on SiriusXM's Spa channel 68, as well as 120+ broadcast & internet radio outlets.
-The album charted for 4 months on the ZMR (Zone Music Reporter) U.S. radio airplay chart, peaking at #7 in November 2014.
+In 2014, Rick released Endless, a piano album full of inspiring, melodic songs framed in simple yet powerful arrangements.
+Endless would go on to receive airplay on SiriusXM's Spa & Escape channels, as well as 120+ broadcast & internet radio outlets.
+The album charted for 4 months on the ZMR (Zone Music Reporter) Top-100 radio airplay chart, peaking at #7 in November 2014.
 It continues to receive airplay on SiriusXM today.

 Why the album title, Endless?
-"I guess that was prompted by a couple of things.
+"That was prompted by a couple of things.
 First, God's endless love for us, and second, a magnificent picture of a starry night sky over a tropical lagoon, by starscape photographer Ben Canales.
 Ben kindly allowed me to use that beautiful shot as the album cover."

-A project with deep emotional roots for Rick is his latest album, Matilda's Flowers (2016).
+A project with deep emotional roots for Rick is his 2016 album, Matilda's Flowers.
 "Matilda was my grandmother.
-While I only knew her in her golden years, Matilda's faded 1912 engagement picture as an 18-year-old created a whole new personality for her that inspired me to do an album of sweet, poignant songs."
+While I only knew her in her golden years, Matilda's faded 1912 engagement picture as an 18 year old inspired me to do an album of sweet, poignant songs."